fcambus/telize/README.md

 			$geoip2_organization autonomous_system_organization;
 		}

-Then deploy the API configuration file `telize` to the appropriate location on your system, and reload Nginx configuration.
+Then deploy the API configuration file `telize.conf` to the appropriate location on your system, and reload Nginx configuration.
 If you are behind a load balancer, read the next section.

 Depending on existing configuration, default values of `map_hash_max_size` and `map_hash_bucket_size` variables might be too low and Nginx will refuse